JamzTheMan/pf2e-conversion-rotrl/README.md

 https://github.com/JamzTheMan/pf2e-conversion-rotrl/releases/latest/download/module.json

-*Note: This module only contains Compendium Packs and can be turned off after importing any scenes or actors you want/need into your world.*
+*Note: This module only contains Compendium Packs and can be turned off after importing any scenes or actors you want/need into your world, but you should leave it installed if you imported any scenes or used any artwork from the module folder.*

 * * *